mayer79/ml_lecture/README.md

 - Trees: supervised clustering; SHAP; interaction constraints
 - Neural Nets: transfer learning; PyTorch; image data; autoencoders
 - General: distribution of predictions; quantile regression; when is overfitting (un-)problematic?
+- XAI: How to use insights from complex ML model to improve GLM?

 ## Further Reading